There Is Frugal And Then There Is Being CHEAP

 They are mostly just for show, adding very little (if any) performance value.

-Buying used it a good way to keep your initial out-of-pocket expenses to a minimum.
+Buying used is a good way to keep your initial out-of-pocket expenses to a minimum.

-Driving your car for as long as you can until the repairs no longer justify the costs is also an option, although to me that borders on being cheap due the hassles presented by doing so.
+Driving your car for as long as you can until the repairs no longer justify the costs is also an option, although to me that borders on being cheap due to the hassles presented by doing so.

 Now, on the opposite end of the spectrum are the manics who really neglect their cars for the sake of saving money.